 £12,000 – £22,000 per annum

-No mandatory qualifications are required to work as an Administrator, although, GCSEs in Maths and English are normally sought.
+There aren’t any mandatory qualifications to work as an Administrator, although employers usually look for GCSEs in Maths and English.
 An Administrative college course can give you the edge in an interview, but it is by no means compulsory.